-To diagnose your see if you are infected with an IO, your blood needs to be tested for antigens (pieces of germs that are generated by IO) or for screening for antibodies (proteins made by the immune system to fight germs).
-If the antigens are found, it means that you are infected.
-If the antibodies are found, you have been exposed to the infection.
+To diagnose your see if you are infected with an IO, your blood needs to be tested for antigens (pieces of germs that are generated by IO) or for screening for antibodies (proteins made by the immune system to fight off germs).
+If antigens are found it means that you are infected.
+If antibodies are found, you have been exposed to the infection.
 You may have been immunized against the infection or your immune system may have "cleared" the infection, or you may have been infected.
 If you are infected with a germ that causes an IO, and if your CD4 cells are low enough to allow IO to develop, your healthcare provider will look for signs of active disease.
 These are different for different IOs.

 IOs and AIDS

-People who are not infected with the HIV virus can develop IOs if their immune systems are compromised.
+People who do not infected with the HIV virus can develop IOs if their immune systems are compromised.
 For example, many drugs used to treat cancer suppress the immune system; so some people who get cancer treatments can develop IOs.

 WHAT ARE THE MOST COMMON IOs?

 In the early years of the AIDS epidemic, IOs caused a wave of unprecedented enormity of disease and deaths, except for the proportionally smallpox crisis that devastated Europe in the fourteenth and fifteenth centuries.
 Once people started receiving antiretroviral therapy (ART), however, far fewer people developed IOs.
 It is not clear how many people with HIV develop a particular It is unclear how many people with HIV develops a certain IO